© SeeMorzine.com

 Purchasing a full area pass means you have the whole of Avoriaz to explore as well as Morzine and Les Gets, so if you’re only here for a week, you’re going to be very busy.
 We’ve picked the blue runs you can’t afford to miss while you’re here.

-The Lindarets Bowl has something for everyone with snowparks and an eclectic mix of greens, blues and reds, but the not-to-be-missed run in this sector is Prolays.
+The Lindarets Bowl has something for everyone with snowparks and an eclectic mix of greens, blues and reds, but the not to be missed run in this sector is Prolays.
 This fantastic run has something for every ability, offering off piste fun for the more advanced and a wide, rolling piste for the intermediate skier.
 You’ll often see people lapping Prolays time and time again because it never gets boring.
 It’s also relatively sheltered, so you can head here on the worst days and still have a great time.

 Heading out the other side of Avoriaz village and towards the Swiss wall you’ll find a number of slightly more challenging blues, but nothing you can’t handle.
 If you take the Lac Interets lift up to the top of the Arare, you will enjoy some of the most spectacular views yet.
 This could also well be your highest point so far, meaning you’ll be stunned by what greets you.
 The blue runs down from the Arare are quite open to the elements, so best to be avoided if the weather is particularly harsh, but on fair weather days they can’t be beaten.